 A player is considered to have a Deck/Decklist Problem when one or more of the following conditions are true:

-- The deck and/or decklist contains an illegal number of cards for the format. - The decklist and/or decklist contains one or more cards that are illegal for the format.
+- The deck and/or decklist contain an illegal number of cards for the format. - The deck and/or decklist contain one or more cards that are illegal for the format.